Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 This adds bosses into the drop pool.
 It can be very chaotic to have 2 whole-ass Gildemanders drop out of a Water Dumple in a small room.

 Bosses dropping from creatures because increasingly ridiculous with inventory padding and drop limits greater than 1.

+### Boss Drop Pool Chance

+If using [Bosses Can Drop](#bosses-can-drop), this is the % chance the boss pool will be included when rerolling the entity.
+It is not the % chance a boss WILL drop, but the chance for it to be an _available option_ to drop.

 ### No Overworld Snowfake